top of page

 Golf Cart Tour of Rome, Italy

-Joe and I once booked an amazing private golf cart tour of Rome.
-We had a private guide and created our own itinerary.
+On our last two trips to Rome, Randy and I enjoyed golf cart tours to different city sites.
 Zooming through the neighborhoods of Rome in an open cart with a local as our guide was tremendously fun.
-We stopped when wanted, and saw sites we never would have in an organized group tour.
 After 6 hours on foot at the Vatican, an airy ride through the streets of Rome was a great treat.

 Outside Dining | Jewish Ghetto | Rome, Italy